chenyenru/cse15l-lab-reports-fa23/lab3.md

 ##### Example 2
 For the PLOS journals, we can use `grep` to find all the instances when the journal article mentioned about "Latin America".

-`grep -im 5 "Latin America" technical/plos/*.txt`
+`grep -im 5 "Taiwan" technical/plos/*.txt`

 Here we used `-i` and `-m`.
 `-i` helped make search case insensitive.
 `-m` specified the maximum count of occurences it'll be showing.

-Thus, this command uses case insensitive search to search for the first 5 occurences of "Latin America" of the text files in the directory `technical/plos`.
+Thus, this command uses case insensitive search to search for the first 5 occurences of "Taiwan" of the text files in the directory `technical/plos`.

-This will be useful when we're interested in finding Biology research related to "Latin America," specifically the lines that we should be looking for within different paper.
+This will be useful when we're interested in finding Biology research related to "Taiwan", specifically the lines that we should be looking for within different paper.

 ```
 technical/plos/journal.pbio.0020113.txt: monitoring programs.
 “With the recent expansion of the Taiwanese and Chinese fleets, we
 ```

 #### `-iR` pattern